samuelburbulla/dune-mmesh/README.md

 Short example using the GmshReader:
 ````
+    #include <dune/mmesh/mmesh.hh>

     using Grid = Dune::MovingMesh< dim >;
+    // this is a shortcut for Dune::MMesh< typename MMeshDefaults::Triangulation<dim>::type, dim >

     using GridFactory = Dune::GmshGridFactory< Grid >;
     GridFactory gridFactory( "grid.msh" );